Kiriwill/LikeScrapper/README.md

 # LikeScrapper
-LIkes scrapper for facebook using python and selenium
+Likes scrapper for facebook pages using python, selenium and SQLite.
+Usefull for data analisys.